lightningRalf/mindpilot-mcp/README.md

 Mindpilot intelligently handles multiple AI assistants running simultaneously.
 When you have multiple Claude Desktop windows or IDE instances open:

-- The first assistant to use Mindpilot starts a shared web server
+- The first mcp client to use Mindpilot starts a shared web server
 - Additional assistants automatically connect to the existing server
 - All assistants share the same diagram history and web interface
-- The server automatically shuts down a minute after the last assistant disconnects
+- The server will automatically shuts down a minute after the last MCP clinet disconnects

-This means you can work with multiple AI assistants at once without port conflicts, and they'll all contribute to the same collection of diagrams.
+This means you can work with multiple MCP hosts at once without port conflicts, and they'll all contribute to the same collection of diagrams.

 ## Anonymous Usage Tracking